Get a FREE Quote Now

 A: There are many benefits in utilizing solar energy especially in Malaysia.
-Malaysia has an efficient Feed-in Tariff scheme that is advantageous for homeowners because of the long-term financial payback it gives while it gives you the opportunity of absorbing clean energy to provide electricity, further avoiding the rising cost of energy.
+Malaysia has an efficient FiT scheme (also known as Feed-in-Tariff) that is advantageous for homeowners because of the long-term financial payback it gives while it gives you the opportunity of absorbing clean energy to provide electricity, further avoiding the rising cost of energy.

 A: Grid-connected RE systems are usually located in the urban areas.
 These directly supply solar electricity for households via an inverter.
 Should the RE systems provide more than enough energy, the excess electricity goes to the electricity grid.
 For that, homeowners will receive payment that is equivalent to the generated electricity amount.
 This is how the Feed-in Tariff works.